EladOzCohen/eladozcohen.com/content/_index.md

 action_label: Read More &rarr;
 action_link: /about
 action_type: text
-description: Hello there!
-I'm Elad.
-I'm currently a data analyst at MatrixDnA where I use my wizardry skills in Python and various BI tools to help organizations make better decisions and grow.
-I currently live in Rishon-Lezion, Israel.
-In my free time I enjoy coding, coffee (I'm not an addict, I don't want to stop), CrossFit, reading, and spending time with friends and family.
-In this blog, I will share my thoughts and joys about data analytics, data visualization, coding languages such as SQL, R, Python, and science in general.
+description: Hey there!
+I'm Elad, the data wizard of MatrixDnA, wielding Python and BI tools to sprinkle some magic on decision-making and growth.
+I'm based in Rishon-Lezion, Israel, where I fuel my coding spells with coffee (totally not an addict), stay fit with CrossFit, dive into books, and cherish moments with my people.
+In this cozy corner of the internet, I'll be your guide through the enchanting realms of data analytics, visualization, coding (think SQL, R, Python), and all things science.
+Join me for a ride through the data wilderness!

 image_left: false